 Free and open to the public, this small-group discussion series encourages informed conversations around complex topics affecting Virginia.
 On the second Wednesday of each month, the Library will screen a segment from a documentary film, followed by a round-table conversation with input from a moderator and historical expert from the Library.
 Attendees are encouraged to share their perspectives with the group.

 March 11, 2020’s event featured a screening from the Netflix documentary Feminists: What Were They Thinking.
 Our conversation centered around current and historic feminist terminology and attitudes.
 The Library of Virginia’s Education & Outreach Manager, Catherine Wyatt, moderated our discussion and our Exhibitions Coordinator, Barbara Batson, lent her expertise on suffrage and feminism.
-For more information, contact Cindy Marks at firstname.lastname@example.org or 804.692.3805.
-Join the Meetup group to receive updates on upcoming conversations.
+For more information, contact Cindy Marks at firstname.lastname@example.org.

 Potential Discussion Questions: